 3. Industry Analysis

-The industry analysis section of your business plan details the industry in which you are competing, the size and fundamentals of the industry, and trends shaping it.
+The industry analysis section of your business plan details the industry in which you are competing, the size and fundamentals of the industry, and the trends shaping it.

 To make this section great, do the following:

 - Cite external research sources.
-By citing external research sources (such as “According to the National Restaurant Association, restaurant sales have…) you educate the reader and give yourself credibility that you truly understand your market and know where to go for information.
+By citing external research sources (such as “According to the National Restaurant Association, restaurant sales have…) you educate the reader and give yourself credit that you truly understand your market and know where to go for information.

-- Show how market fundamentals and trends support your business: Ideally market trends support your business, and clearly, hopefully they don’t go against it.
+- Show how market fundamentals and trends support your business: Ideally market trends support your business, and clearly, hopefully, they don’t go against it.
 For example, the shift over the last 20+ years of people finding information online would be an unfavorable trend for someone interested in printing phone directories.
 As much as possible, don’t just state market information and trends but show how they bode well for the future success of your company.